 - Unresolved crashes: Crashes that are not marked as "Resolved" are unresolved crashes.

 - New crashes: New crashes that you haven't viewed (marked as red in the bottom table).

 - Total users: Number of users using this application.

 - Messaging-enabled users: Number of users who opted in to receive push notifications.

-- Messages sent: Total number of messages sent for this application within selected period of time.
+- Messages sent: Total number of messages sent for this application within a selected period of time.

 - Actions performed: Number of actions performed for this app.
-Action represents a positive interaction of a user to your message.
+An action represents a positive interaction of a user to your message.

-- Production users: Users who are actively using your application downloaded from appstore.
+- Production users: Users who are actively using your application downloaded from an appstore.

 - Test users: Test users who have been testing your application.